 Masculine presence is the gift you have to give.
 Many men unfortunately only see presence as being valuable in the present.
 However, taking your gift of presence into the painful and unpleasant rooms of the past provides presence to the woman in your life too.

-When a man learns to no longer become undone and unhinged in these moments, but bring himself to the encounter, be with his partner in empathy, compassion, acceptance, and understanding, both he and the woman in his life will benefit.
+When a man learns to no longer become undone and unhinged in these moments but brings himself to the encounter; when he will be with his partner in empathy, compassion, acceptance, and understanding, both he and the woman in his life will benefit.

-They’ll both also build a better present “room” – far better, far more connected, far more intimate, and far more loving than what he’s build on his own.
+They’ll both also build a better present “room” – far better, far more connected, far more intimate, and far more loving than what he’s building on his own.